 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Razor E100 has Caliper breaks, and Xprit Xprit 6.5" has Foot breaks.
+Razor E100 has Caliper brakes, and Xprit Xprit 6.5" has Foot brakes.